ycechungAI/goose/documentation/docs/getting-started/providers.md

 <Tabs groupId="interface">
   <TabItem value="ui" label="Goose Desktop" default>
   **To update your LLM provider and API key:**
+  1. Click the <PanelLeft className="inline" size={16} /> button in the top-left to open the sidebar
-  1. Click the gear on the Goose Desktop toolbar
+  2. Click the `Settings` button on the sidebar
-  1. Click `Advanced Settings`
-  1. Under `Models`, click `Configure provider`
+  3. Click the `Models` tab
+  4. Click `Configure Providers`
-  1. Click `Configure` on the LLM provider to update
+  5. Click `Configure` on the LLM provider to update
-  1. Add additional configurations (API key, host, etc) then press `submit`
+  6. Add additional configurations (API key, host, etc) then press `submit`

   **To change provider model**
-  1. Click the gear on the Goose Desktop toolbar
+  1. Click the <PanelLeft className="inline" size={16} /> button in the top-left to open the sidebar
-  2. Click `Advanced Settings`
+  2. Click the `Settings` button on the sidebar
+  3. Click the `Models` tab
-  3. Under `Models`, click `Switch models`
+  4. Click `Switch models`
   5. Select a Provider from drop down menu
   6. Select a model from drop down menu
   7. Press `Select Model`